juju/docs/src/en/clouds-k8s.md

 !!!
 Note:
-    We've used the staging Charm Store in these instructions as the standard site does not yet contain the Kubernetes charms and bundles.
+    We've used the staging Charm Store in these instructions as the standard site does not yet contain Kubernetes charms and bundles.

-**Alternative methods for obtaining a Kubernetes cluster**
+#### Alternative methods for obtaining a Kubernetes cluster

-Beyond your own custom/bespoke Kubernetes cluster, here is a list of alternative methods to explore for setting one up:
+Here is a list of alternative methods to explore for setting up a Kubernetes
+cluster:

  1. Use the 'canonical-kubernetes' bundle, which is a more sophisticated version of what we used above.